-You must have a licence to supply anything on the UK strategic export control lists to someone based outside the UK (except for exporting most ‘dual use’ items to EU countries)
+You must have a licence to supply most items on the UK strategic export control lists to someone based outside the UK (except for exporting most ‘dual use’ items to EU countries).

 The UK strategic export control lists include finished items or systems, raw materials and components.
 For example:

 - goods, technology, software or components designed or modified for military use (for example vehicles, aircraft or marine craft, imaging equipment, armoured protective equipment, cryptographic technology or training materials for a weapons system)